dmbrownlee/demo/networkplus/labfiles/lab15-3/README.md

 4.dont forget, this is a clone of the old system, so we need to edit the intnet1 adapter as well, we can use ip addr to see which ip has the 10.0.0.10 address assigned to it

-	a.ip addr` -> for me it is enp0s3 given intnet-1 is still assigend to adaapter 1
+	a.ip addr` -> for me it is enp0s3 given intnet-1 is still assigend to adapter 1

 	b.`nmcli connection modify enp0s3 ipv4.addresses 10.0.0.1/8`